-However, an equity-based capital raising exercise can be costly.
-There are advisor fees, legal fees, document preparation fees, SMESX lodgement fees, etc. Issuing an SME Bond, or a series of them, can be a way to cover off those initial expenses.
+However, an equity-based capital raising exercise is not without cost.
+There are advisor fees, legal fees, document preparation fees, lodgement fees, etc. Issuing an SME Bond, or a series of them, can be a way to cover off those initial expenses.

 Offering Convertible SME Bonds is a way to get your early supporters onboard and gives them the discretion to choose to convert the debt to equity as the business grows, perhaps at a discounted price to your Company’s proposed initial private offer share price.

 An asset or a liability?